 Steamed Fruit Dumplings – Recipe and Technique

-This recipe is an ancient favorite of mine.
+This recipe is an ancestral favorite of mine.
 It reminds me of my grandmother’s cooking days and my Sunday visits to her with my mom.

-This recipe goes back to my great-grandmother who was of German descent, and most likely back to her mother and grandmother, which datewise would go back to the 1700s.
+This recipe dates back to my great-grandmother, who was of German descent, and most likely to her mother and grandmother, which would date back to the 1700s.

 You can use a variety of fruit fillings for these dumplings, such as shredded apples, plums, blueberries, cherries, etc.

-My daughter bought me a jar of Tart Cherry Fruit Spread at Trader Joe’s and my family enjoyed this filling.
-I also found the dark sweet cherries at a local grocer.
-I drained them and cut them into smaller pieces, added a Tbs. of cornstarch, and had enough filling 1 tsp—each to fill 24 dumplings.
-My mom used to fill them mostly with shredded apples flavored with brown sugar and cinnamon, freshly picked blueberries, or any seasonal fruit from our orchard.
+My daughter bought me a jar of Tart Cherry Fruit Spread at Trader Joe’s, and my family enjoyed this filling.
+I also found dark sweet cherries at a local grocery store.
+I drained and cut them into smaller pieces, added a Tbs. of cornstarch, and had enough filling to fill 24 dumplings (1 tsp. each).
+My mom used to fill them mostly with shredded apples flavored with brown sugar and cinnamon, freshly picked blueberries, or other seasonal fruit from our orchard.

 I love these fluffy dumplings (pampuchy, bukhty) because they are so light in texture and deliciously served with melted butter and sugar.